Installing Rocky Linux¶

 You can easily change this name later on after the OS has been installed.
 For now, accept the default value supplied for the hostname.

 The next important configuration task is related to the network interfaces on the system.
 First, verify that an Ethernet card (or any network card) is listed in the left pane.
 Click any of the detected network devices in the left pane to select it.
 The configurable properties of the selected network adapter will appear in the right pane of the screen.

-On our sample server, we have four Ethernet devices (
+On our sample system, we have two Ethernet devices (